flamehamster/joi-plus/README.md

 ```

 The above schema defines the following constraints:
+* `username`
+	* a required string
+	* at least 8 characters long but no more than 20
+	* must contain only alphabetic characters
 * `email`
 	* a required string
 	* a valid email address string